Frequently Asked Questions

 It is recommended that instructors in General University Classrooms take advantage of the Cougar Lecture Capture technology in their classroom to record and make available class sessions for students who are ill or quarantining.
-Instructors can also *repurpose materials from the 2020-2021 academic year that they created (Zoom recordings, Panopto lecture recordings, VoiceStream recordings, etc.) and make them available to students during the spring 2022 semester.
+Instructors can also *repurpose materials from the 2020-2021 academic year that they created (Zoom recordings, Panopto lecture recordings, VoiceStream recordings, etc.) and make them available to students during the fall 2022 semester.
 Alternatively, audio recordings of class sessions on a personal recording device may also be shared through the Canvas course space.

 *NOTE: Instructors should be cautious if they want to repurpose course materials (e.g. prior Zoom or Panopto recordings) that contain student identifiable information (names, ID, etc.) so that there is not a violation of FERPA.
 Prior materials should only be used if either; 1) all students with identifiable information have consented to their use, or 2) all student identifying information has been removed.

 Do instructors need to wear a face covering/mask while lecturing?

 No. Face coverings are no longer required in most indoor spaces in the state of Washington.
 Exceptions include health care, long-term care, and correctional facilities and public transit.
 Instructors are welcome to wear masks if they choose.

 No. Unless in a location (e.g., health care) where masks are required, students are not required to wear masks in most indoor locations, including classrooms.
 Students are welcome to wear masks if they choose.

 Can instructors ask to see proof of vaccination from a student?